Psychological Projection

 Dig deeper with Sebastian →

-Jung defines as an unintentional transfer of a part of the psyche which belongs to the subject onto an outer object.
-It is the well-known business of the beam in our eye which we do not see.
+projection, which Jung defines as an unintentional transfer of a part of the psyche which belongs to the subject onto an outer object.
+We probably project all the time, in everything we do.

 von Franz, Marie-Louise, Dreams: A Study of the Dreams of Jung, Descartes, Socrates, and Other Historical Figures, 1998thesis